nvmwill/nexmo-developer/_tutorials/en/video/server-side/node/broadcasts.md

 The callback has a signature `function(err, broadcasts, totalCount)`.
 The broadcasts returned from the callback is an array of broadcast instances.

-The **totalCount** returned from the callback is the total number of broadcasts your API Key has generated.
+The **totalCount** returned from the callback is the total number of broadcasts your App ID has generated.

 ```js
 opentok.listBroadcasts({ offset: 100, count: 50 }, function (